One Year Later … The Weight Room in the Carriage House

 Our new weight room in the Carriage House.

-Next came the exciting part – outfitting our weight room with top-of-the-line equipment.
-We started by relocating our existing workout gear from the smaller space inside our house, including dumbbells, a reformer, and a Peloton bike.
+Next came the exciting part—outfitting our weight room with top-of-the-line equipment.
+We started by relocating our existing workout gear, including dumbbells, a reformer, and a Peloton bike, from the smaller space inside our house.
 These staples formed the foundation of our home gym setup.

 Our new weight room in the Carriage House.

-To enhance our workouts further, we invested in additional equipment tailored to our fitness goals.
+We invested in additional equipment tailored to our fitness goals to enhance our workouts further.
 This included a Squat Rack for strength training, individual floor mats for stretching and core exercises, a reclining bench for added versatility, and a Tonal digital weight machine for a comprehensive full-body workout experience.

-The mats and hanging rack we bought are wonderful because they hang on the wall.
+The mats and hanging rack we bought are perfect because they hang on the wall.
 This prevents them from getting stepped on all of the time!

 Choosing the workout equipment wasn’t hard.